Hong Kong police fire rubber bullets as protests turn to violent chaos

 (For a live blog of protests coverage, click reut.rs/2Iajtez)

-Beijing again reiterated that the “one country, two systems” formula was best for maintaining long-term prosperity and stability.

-“The practice of ‘one country, two systems’ in Hong Kong has achieved remarkable success.
-This is an undeniable objective fact,” Taiwan Affairs Office spokesman An Fengshan told a regular news briefing in Beijing.

-China’s Foreign Ministry reiterated its support for the legislation.
+China reiterated its support for the legislation.

-“Any actions that harm Hong Kong’s prosperity and stability are opposed by mainstream public opinion in Hong Kong,” spokesman Geng Shuang told reporters.
+“Any actions that harm Hong Kong’s prosperity and stability are opposed by mainstream public opinion in Hong Kong,” Chinese foreign ministry spokesman Geng Shuang told reporters.

-He was asked about rumors that more Chinese security forces were going to be sent to Hong Kong.
-He said this was “fake news”.
+Asked about rumors that more Chinese security forces were going to be sent to Hong Kong, Geng said that was “fake news”.

 The rally was within sight of the Hong Kong garrison of China’s People’s Liberation Army, whose presence in the city has been one of the most sensitive elements of the 1997 handover.